 "The organizational unit of advantage will no longer reside in functions.
 It will sit in the tightly integrated system of redesigned workflows and a modernized hybrid workforce."

 The free network is the sales engine: department heads see OTP working in the open, then bring it inside their org privately.
-Slack/GitHub model -- free for individuals, paid for organizations needing privacy and control.
+The Slack and GitHub model, free for individuals, paid for organizations needing privacy and control.

 Every publisher makes the graph more valuable for every other publisher.
 At scale, the dataset is unreplicable.
 You cannot build this graph without this publisher base.